freddiehaddad/oxidized/docs/ARCHITECTURE.md

 ## Key Runtime Flow

 1. main.rs initializes logging and creates an Editor.
-2. EventDrivenEditor wraps Editor and spawns threads (input, config watch, syntax, render stub) and an event bus.
+2. EventDrivenEditor wraps Editor and spawns threads (input, config watch, render stub) and an event bus.
+Syntax is refreshed event-driven (no background syntax thread).

 ### Timing and Cadence

-- The main loop and input polling share a unified tick (EVENT_TICK_MS, default 16ms) to keep cadence simple and responsive.
+- The input thread uses crossterm polling with EVENT_TICK_MS (default 16ms) to stay responsive; the main loop blocks on events and wakes only when events arrive.

 1. Input thread reads terminal events and sends Input events.
 2. EventDrivenEditor processes events, mutates Editor as needed, and sends UI RedrawRequest when state changes.